TirsvadCLI/Dotnet.Tool.GitHubService/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+   - **Note**: Before committing, ensure you have created appropriate tests for your changes.
+This helps maintain the quality and reliability of the project.
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request